 My vision for the organization’s future is creating a platform that is instrumental in promoting a more equitable society for everybody through different initiatives and projects that align with people’s necessities.

-My leadership philosophy is sub-serviant leadership, I believe in getting involved in the work our team is doing, i’m committed with the growth: the organization’s, my team’s, and everyone’s growth.
+My leadership philosophy is sub-servient leadership, I believe in getting involved in the work our team is doing, and I’m committed to its growth.

-What I aim for the organization in five years is to build communities that are safe and prosperous for everybody, starting with building programs, initiatives, and businesses that break down the barriers of racism, specially in regards to health care, housing, social justice, and workforce development.
+What I aim for the organization in five years is to build communities that are safe and prosperous for everybody, starting with building programs, initiatives, and businesses that bring value to all communities, break down the barriers of discrimination and lean into diverse innovation, and cultivate talent specifically in healthcare, science and technology, creativity, social justice, business, entrepreneurship and workforce development.